datadryad/dryad-app/documentation/external_services/amazon_aws_notes.md

 - Connect to the VPN or use sshuttle so you have access to our standard development database.
 - Start your development environment with `rails s -e local_dev` (add `bundle exec` before this command if needed).
-- This automatically has correct API info filled into the database and callback URLs are directed to our standard development server which will then make updates to the same database that this environment uses.
+- This automatically has correct API info filled into the database and callback URLs are directed to our standard development server which will then make updates to the same database that your environment uses.

 ## I want to test the lambda the harder way with a web accessible server
 - Set up a server that is publicly accessible on the internet.
 - Go to *app/config/environments* and add a new file for your new environment
-  - Change the settings for `config.action_mailer.default_url_options` and `Rails.application.default_url_options` so it has the correct hostname (and port if needed) to create correct URLs for your environment.
+  - Change the settings for `config.action_mailer.default_url_options` and `Rails.application.default_url_options` so it has the correct hostname (and port if needed) to create correct URLs in your environment.
 See the other environment files for examples (especially the development environment).
 - Add the environment to other config files (it might inherit most settings from development).
   - `app_config.yml`
   - `database.yml`
-  - `tenants/*.yml` (You may only need to add your special environment to a few tenants you intend to use, but I haven't tested this.)
+  - `tenants/*.yml` (You may only need to add your special environment to a few tenants you intend to use, but I haven't tested this yet.)
 - Add an API account with permission to write information. (see `documentation/apis/adding_api_accounts.md` and `documentation/apis/choosing_authentication_type.md` and the grant type will be Client Credentials Grant in this case and based on a user with appropriate permissions to write for all datasets.)